chippygames/COM304_FOUNDATION_1/myPracticeCourseWork/personal_learning_record/sessions/session3.md

 ## Topics covered
-*What topics were covered in this session* raspbery pi gertboards node red
+*What topics were covered in this session*
+-raspbery pi
+-gertboards
+-node red

 ## Personal Notes and research following this session